alfred-nutile-inc/incomings-client/readme.md

 ### URL

 This is the most simple helper.
-Each project gets on
+Each project gets one

 ![url](https://dl.dropboxusercontent.com/s/7tw1cgu5wvlgz10/Screenshot%202015-06-25%2019.22.04.png?dl=0)